Is the Multiset of $n$ Integers Uniquely Determined by the Multiset of Its $s$-sums?: Who Is Who

 \textbf{Ethan Bolker} was born in Brooklyn, New York in 1938.
 He is a retired Professor Emeritus at University of Massachusetts (Boston).
 He works in computer science, combinatorics, geometry and math education.
 He received his Ph.D from Harvard University in 1965 under supervision of Andy Gleason.
 In 1972 he became a Full Professor at UMass Boston where he worked until his retirement in 2014.

-\textbf{Patrick O'Neil} is a retired Professor Emeritus of Computer Science at University of Massachusetts (Bos\-ton).
+\textbf{Patrick Eugene O'Neil} was born in 1942, in Mineola, NY.
 He has done his Ph.D thesis in combinatorial mathematics at Rockefeller University (New York) in 1969; Gian-Carlo Rota was his thesis advisor.
-His scientific interests lie in database indexing and performance research, data warehousing and other adjacent areas of computer science.
+His scientific interests lied in database indexing and performance research, data warehousing and other adjacent areas of computer science.
+In 1988 he retired as a Professor Emeritus of Computer Science at University of Massachusetts (Bos\-ton).
+He died in Cambridge, Massachusetts in~2019.

 \textbf{Oleg Izhboldin} was born in Leningrad, USSR in 1963.
 He received his M.Sc (1985) and Ph.D (1988) in Mathematics from Leningrad (St.Petersburg) State University, where he worked in algebraic K-theory with Alexander Merkurjev as his advisor.
-Professor Izhboldin received his Dr.Sc. degree in 2000; just a few months later, during his trip to Paris, he suffered massive stroke and died at the age of 37.
+Professor Izhboldin received his Dr.Sc.~degree in 2000; just a few months later, during his trip to Paris, he suffered massive stroke and died at the age of~37.

 \textbf{Dmitri Fomin} was born in Leningrad in 1965.
 He received his M.Sc in Mathematics (1986) from Leningrad State University and then pursued Ph.D in low-dimensional and algebraic topology under Oleg Viro.
 His interests cover discrete mathematics, geometry and topology, history of mathematics and science, as well as various topics in mathematical problem solving.
 He lives in Massachusetts and works in applied mathematics and computer science.